Vadskye/Rise/docs/pure_damage_dice.md

 This is a little too strong.
 Dual wielding should have a -1 baseline accuracy penalty, removed eventually - dex 4?

 This makes dual wielding better at low power and comparable at high power, which seems right.
 Dual wielding is also better for normal crit-fishing, but worse for desperate exertion crit-fishing.
+Dual wielding is also top tier for inflicting debuffs, which makes sense.

 ## Strike Extra Damage